Eligibility for workers’ compensation after a forklift accident

 Forklifts save workers a lot of manual work, which is why they’re commonly found in a wide range of industries and job sites—including warehouses, construction sites, mining, manufacturing and transportation.
-Despite being useful, forklifts are a significant cause of accidents and injuries on the job.

 Additional statistics